willasm/snipaway-snippets/README.md

 ## Settings
 ### SnipAway Snippets - Snippets Folder
 The folder location of your SnipAway snippets folder.
 The first time you try to insert a snippet you will be prompted with a browse for folder dialog asking for the location.
 You can also set this in your settings.json file.

-### SnipAway Snippets - Default Code Language
-Default code language to use for create new SnipAway snippet.

 ## Commands
 The following commands are available from the command pallette: (Windows: CTRL+Shift+P or F1) (Mac: CMD+Shift+P)